 - Roll your knees side to side

-- Hold the stretch for a few seconds each way
+- Hold the stretch for a few seconds each side

 - Complete 10 rotations as a minimum as long as you don’t experience sharp pain

-- Lying on your back with a mat beneath you
+- Lay on your back with a mat beneath you

 - Bend your knees and wrap your arms around your legs

-- Gently bounce your knees towards your chest, taking care not to pull too hard
+- Gently bounce your knees towards your chest for about 20 seconds, taking care not to pull too hard

 - This should be comfortable and not cause sharp pain